aduvenhage/raytracer/pages/docker-machine.md

 It clearly shows how well raytracing can scale with more cores and the results on DigitalOcean match quite well with the results on my macbook.

 These results exclude the overhead of provisioning, compiling and deleting the remote VMs, which adds around 3 minutes to the total run time.
 This is a fairly large overhead and probably makes running in the cloud worthwile only if the scene rendering time would have been an order of magnitude larger than this.
 Some work has been done to make the docker image build faster (using a base image, etc.) but the VM provisioning just takes time.

+# Final Thoughts
+I could get the cloud runner to work on AWS as well, and AWS has some very capable VM options.
+Unfortunately I found working with AWS web interface extremely painful.
+On top of that, the fact that you can get locked out of an old account (and never be able to re-use that email address again for an AWS account) is just, well, horrible.